steve-rock-wheelhouser/image-background-remover/RPM_BUILD_README.md

-# Image Background Remover RPM Packaging Guide
+# Image Resizer RPM Packaging Guide

-This document details the process, prerequisites, and structure for packaging the **Image Background Remover** application as an RPM for Fedora/RHEL-based systems.
-It documents the exact filenames and steps required so the GNOME Software (Software Center) will read AppStream metadata and display screenshots.
+This document details the process, prerequisites, and structure for packaging the **Image Resizer** application as an RPM for Fedora/RHEL-based systems.

 ## Overview